utsav0/daily-dev-tips/src/pages/posts/scss-import.md

   - css
 ---

-To get cracking with `SCSS`, I think a good and maybe the most useful starting point is `@import`.
+To get cracking with `SCSS`, I think a good and maybe the most helpful starting point is `@import`.

 SCSS uses a DRY (Don't Repeat Yourself) methodology.
-And one way to help with this is to separate code in specific files and folders.
+And one way to help with this is to separate code into specific files and folders.

 Some files you can split up are: reset, variables, colors, fonts, etc.

 ## SCSS Import Usage

-To use the `@import` we use the following syntax:
+To use the `@import`, we use the following syntax:

 ```css
 @import 'variables';